Rachel Henry – Business Manager; Assistant to the Senior Pastor Rachel@stpaulsrochester.org

 They were drawn to the church even before they started their family because of the wonderful children’s programs that were offered.

 Amy grew up in the First Presbyterian Church in Fenton, Mich., living in Fenton until she left for her undergraduate work at Albion College.
 She is a certified elementary school teacher and spent seven years teaching in Holly while earning her M.A.T. from Oakland University.
-Amy and Jamie have lived in Rochester for 15 years and are the proud parents of two daughters, Lilly and Annie.
+Amy and Jamie are the proud parents of two daughters, Lilly and Annie.

 Contact Amy Heitman.